OWASP/www-project-it-grc/README.md

 <img width="959" alt="image" src="https://github.com/grcbit/grc4ciso/assets/60721087/911eb6a7-1bf0-426c-a632-f056c7596e21">

 Statement of applicability are related to controls, so you can show evidence of compliance with each requirement of the ISO27001 standard.
 This also ensures that the selected controls are aligned with the identified risks.
+The status is calculated based on the controls that are related to each requirement, so you can link it with policies, procedures or evidences that demonstrate its implementation.

 <img width="959" alt="image" src="https://github.com/user-attachments/assets/8aa2bacd-019f-4a7e-9d2c-da70e9040251">